-All students will need to be prepared to make payments for shipments of courses.
-Details about the cost and policies regarding shipments will be clearly stated on the Payment and Order Form in Appendix A. (These rates are subject to change without notice.)
+All students will need to be prepared to make pay-ments for shipments of courses.
+Details about the cost and policies regarding shipments will be clearly stated on the Payment and Order Form in emailed by the Dean of Studies to you upon beginning each course.